lightbend-labs/dbuild/docs/src/sphinx/index.rst

 dbuild can be used as a debugging tool: an affected project can be automatically configured with the exact set of dependencies that caused the failure, preparing the necessary environment for further debugging.

-Please read below to discover how dbuild works, and how you can use it with your project.
+Please the rest of this guide to discover how dbuild works, and how you can use it with your project.
+Start the tour from :doc:`introduction`.

 Contents
 --------